 - In 1999, the Ensemble used unique sounds of traditional musical instrument Morin khuur in classical Carmen music.
 Therefore, they received Goo maral awards from the Academy.

 - They performed first Mongolian opera named “Troublesome three head”.

 - They performed Mozart’s Serenade 49

 - Raditskii marsh and many other brilliant performances were played around the world.

 The Ensemble regularly performed across Mongolia and toured in many other countries and region such as Japan, Korea, China, Macao, Turkey, the United States of America, Canada, Italy, the United Kingdom and Austria.

-In 2003, Horse-Head Fiddle was recognized by Mongolian President as a state music, thus Mongolian people should have a Morin Khuur in their home and should always try to advertise it.
+In 2003, Horse-Head Fiddle was recognized by Mongolian President as a state music, thus Mongolian people should have a Horsehead fiddle in their home and should always try to advertise it.